Chad Ruhwedel

-Chad James Ruhwedel (born May 7, 1990) is an American professional ice hockey defenseman under contract for the Pittsburgh Penguins of the National Hockey League (NHL).
+Chad James Ruhwedel (born May 7, 1990) is an American former professional ice hockey defenseman who played thirteen seasons in the National Hockey League (NHL) for the Buffalo Sabres, Pittsburgh Penguins, and New York Rangers.

 Playing career

+Amateur

 Ruhwedel started playing youth ice hockey at the San Diego Ice Arena while a resident of Scripps Ranch.
 He later played for the San Diego Junior Gulls and La Jolla Jaguars as a youth, before playing for the Los Angeles Kings U18 AAA team.
 After juniors, he played for the Sioux Falls Stampede of the USHL, earning a Division I college hockey scholarship to UMass Lowell.
 Ruhwedel played at UMass Lowell from 2010 to 2013.
 He was named to the Hockey East All-Academic Team in 2010–11, 2011–12, and 2012–13.
 In 2011–12 he was a Hockey East Honorable Mention All-Star, and in 2012–13 he was a Hockey East First-Team All-Star, and an AHCA East First-Team All-American.
 He also won the Bob Monahan Award as the best defenseman in New England.